golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 The payment driver receives all requests via the GSB.
 This is also a communication channel to call other services.
 See `core/payment-driver/base/bus.rs` file.

-- `register_account` - Notifies the Payment service that the driver is ready.
+- `register_account` - /// Notifies the Payment service that the account is ready to sending / receiving funds.
 See `init` above.
 - `sign` - Delegates signing of the transaction's payload to the Identity service.
 - `notify_payment` - Notifies the Payment service that the scheduled payment is processed successfully.
 It also links the `order_id` with the `confirmation` (e.g. transaction's hash).
 See `schedule_payment` above.